Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Seton Hall Performance Insights

-- Seton Hall knocks down 5.4 three-pointers per game (328th in college basketball), 2.7 fewer than its opponents.
-It is shooting 30.8% from beyond the arc (288th in college basketball) and its opponents are shooting 33.9%.
+- Seton Hall connects on 5.4 three-pointers per game (328th in college basketball), 2.7 fewer than its opponents.

-- Seton Hall has had fewer turnovers than its opponents this season, committing 11.5 per game (154th in college basketball) while forcing 12.7 (125th in college basketball).
+- Seton Hall has won the turnover battle on average this season, committing 11.5 per game (154th in college basketball) while forcing 12.7 (125th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.